-For you crusty, old car nuts out there, we’re sure that many of you have heard of Daihatsu.
+For you crusty, old car nuts out there, we’re sure that many of you have heard of Daihatsu cars for sale.
 It is the oldest surviving Japanese maker of internal combustion engines.
 Since 2016, it has been brought in by the Toyota Motor Corporation as a subsidiary.
 Today, Daihatsu’s presence can still be felt in the local car scene in the form of the Agya, or the Toyota Wigo, the Terios, or the Toyota Rush, and the Xenia, which is known as the Toyota Avanza locally.

 Before being acquired by Toyota, Daihatsu had a presence here in the Philippines under the Columbian Autocar Corporation and one of the most recognizable cars that it sold back in the 1990s was the Charade.
 The most recognizable generation of the Daihatsu Charade here in the Philippines was the third-gen whose production ran from 1988-1993.
 The model however lasted until 1998 here in the Philippines with the fourth-gen variant.